anuket-project/anuket-specifications/doc/gov/chapters/chapter01.md

 * Consensus-Based Decision Making (Ch.
 5)

-The approaches and processes by which CNTT contributors shall use to ensure fair representation for any key decisions and approve release approvals.
-This includes mechanisms on how to manage dissention.
+The approaches and processes CNTT contributors shall use to ensure fair representation for key decisions and release approvals.
+This includes mechanisms on how to manage dissension.

 * Relationship to LFN Projects and GSMA (Ch.
 6)

 Provides operational guidance for how CNTT operational structures shall interoperate with GSMA and LFN.